melentye/andrey-melentyev.com/src/2017-09-04_importance-of-e-in-ml.md

 For example, a mature data-intensive company will likely create and support infrastructure for **data collection**, some kind of data lake to store what's been collected.
 Depending on the needs and constraints, the collection of data can be batch or (near)realtime, but first and foremost it should be automated.
+It allows data scientist to easily find what data is available and how to access it.

 Collecting the data is not enough, imagine there are terabytes of relevant data but not enough **infrastructure for analysis and modelling**.
 Yet again, an engineering effort needs to be taken to create or provision the necessary tools.